ynovytskyy/ynovytskyy.github.io/_posts/2018-02-19-setting-up-a-blog-with-github-pages-and-jekyll.md

 date:   2018-02-19 22:12:50 -0500
 ---

-# Setting up a blog with GitHub Pages and Jekyll
 - Set up a GitHub Pages repository
 - Set up a Jekyll and Jekyll project
 - Choose a themes